haiku/website/content/get-haiku/r1beta3/_index.md

 There is an upgrade path available for users that are currently using Haiku R1/beta2.
 If you want to do this upgrade, you will have to use the Terminal (not SoftwareUpdater!) to issue some commmands.
 To do so,

-*Warning: only upgrading from Beta 2 is supported.
-It may be possible to upgrade from prior development images, but this is untested and you may run into unknown problems.*
+{{< alert-warning "Warning: only upgrading from Beta 2 is supported!"
+"It may be possible to upgrade from prior development images, but this is untested and you may run into unknown problems." >}}

 The following commands will replace your existing "Haiku" and "HaikuPorts" repositories with their R1/beta3 equivalents: